slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"What’s life?
 Showing up for the people you love, again and again, until you can’t show up anymore."
 -- Rebecca Walker*

-> *"Confine thyself to the present."
--- Marcus Aurelius*

 > *"Yesterday is but today’s memory, and tomorrow is today’s dream."
 -- Kahlil Gibran*